carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 ## Other plotting libraries

-Learning to plot with Pandas and Matplotlib can be overwhelming by itself.
+Learning to plot with pandas and Matplotlib can be overwhelming by itself.
 However, we want to invite you to explore other plotting libraries available in Python, as some types of plots will be easier to make with them.
 This will also take time and practice, as every new library come with its own functions, methods, and arguments.
 But with time and practice, you'll get used to researching and learning about these new libraries and how they work.